 Four new ways to enjoy macaroni and cheese include a Buffalo chicken variety; Billie Joe Armstrong of Green Day; quarterback Steve Young; spicy pumpkin soup.

-Guy Fieri; reversing the signs of aging; Noah Galvin ("The Real O'Neals"); a chicken dinner with crispy prosciutto.
+Guy Fieri makes jalapeno poppers; the latest medical breakthroughs that could help reverse the signs of aging; a chicken dinner with crispy prosciutto.

 Ted Danson ("The Good Place"); fashion expert Stacy London reveals her morning routine and helps a viewer create new outfits; rapper Action Bronson prepares a spicy chicken dinner; Rachael makes chicken pitas.